The best moisturizers for oily skin that won't leave you with that greasy feeling

 Image: Courtesy lookfantastic

+ESPA brings you a power-packed moisturizer concocted with ingredients like chamomile, lavender, Irish moss and thyme.
+These elements help moisturize the skin without clogging pores.
+This lightweight formula is a must have for your skin care routine.

-If you’re looking for a lightweight moisturizer to suit men’s oily skin, ESPA is here to your rescue!
-This moisturizer, packed with the potent blend of sage, thyme and vitamin C-rich lemon, is just the boost your skin needs.
+If you’re looking for a lightweight moisturizer to suit men’s oily skin, ESPA is here for your rescue!
+This moisturizer, packed with the potent blend of sage, thyme and vitamin C rich lemon, is just the boost your skin needs.
 The product also contains Irish moss that helps regulate oil production.

 Image: Courtesy lookfantastic